edgedb/edgedb/docs/reference/edgeql/cardinality.rst

   optional:      N -> N == 0 ?
 1 : N
   aggregate:     N -> 1

-The cardinality of the resulting set is the product of the resulting numbers.
+The ultimate cardinality of the result is the union of the results of each invokation; as such, it depends on the *values returned* by each invokation.